 If your selection wins, you will finish level, or possibly even ahead if you got better odds at the bookies.
 And if it loses, you will be down by the amount of your Betfair commission: typically £2.50 on a £50 stake, which is, I feel, a price worth paying to put the smile back on a long-suffering bookmaker’s face!

-That said, if you follow the guidance on pages 14 to 17 of my free 43-page manual on making £1000 per month from betting, you should even be able to make money from your short-priced arbs.
+That said, if you follow the guidance in my FREE "How to Make £1,000 per Month from Betting" eBook, you should even be able to make money from your short-priced arbs.
 Which in turn makes the whole thing that little bit more pleasurable!

 Just because you don’t see this cost doesn’t mean it doesn’t matter to them.
 Remember – bookies' margins are wafer-thin, so naturally they are tracking this stuff.